lianaan/Insight/README.md

 - For individual model fits, full simulated datasets and fits, complement the scripts from here with the data in the corresponding folders:
 [More on data and model fits](https://drive.google.com/drive/folders/1OW1x80jKBBn9jowLEeM6Y8xWxc_w7NO4?usp=drive_link)

 - `analysis_all.m` outputs a large number of data figures from our manuscript: Figures 3, 4, 5 and 7 from main, Figures S2, S3 from Supplementary, and, if we change the model index from mi = 1 to mi = 4, we could also get Figure S6.
 To overlay the model predictions on top of the data, it calls `Predict_bm_alll.m`.
-It loads the entire dataset, psychometric curve fits and, for exp_i = 2, Bayesian model fits.
+It loads the entire dataset, psychometric curve fits (`psych_curves_fitting_m2_201_E2.mat` for exp.2) and, for exp_i = 2, Bayesian model fits (`params_all_models6_E2_Nsubj_22.mat`).

 ## Psychometric curve fitting
 - To fit the psychometric curves with the lapse parameter shared across the 4 conditions, we used the function `psych_curve_fitting_offline_m2.m`, which uses grid search for optimization and calls  `loglike.m`, which calls `function_psi.m`.